-How to Write a Magnificent CV: My Insights After Evaluating 100+ PhD and LLM Applications
+How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 Daria Levina